Asterisk4Magisk/Xray4Magisk/README.md

   Each App's uid should separate by space or just one App's uid per line. ( for Android App's uid , you can search App's package name in file `/data/system/packages.list` , or you can look into some App like Shadowsocks. )

-- If you expect all Apps proxy by xray with transparent proxy, just write a single number `0` in file `/data/xray/appid.list` .
+- If you expect all Apps proxy by xray with transparent proxy, just write `ALL` in file `/data/xray/appid.list` .

-- If you expect all Apps proxy by xray with transparent proxy EXCEPT specific Apps, write down `#bypass` at the first line then these Apps' uid separated as above in file `/data/xray/appid.list`.
+- If you expect all Apps proxy by xray with transparent proxy EXCEPT specific Apps, write down `bypass` at the first line then these Apps' uid separated as above in file `/data/xray/appid.list`.

 - Transparent proxy won't take effect until the xray service start normally and file `/data/xray/appid.list` is not empty.